-Whenever building software, it’s easy to think that more features and more bells & whistles equate to more value for your customers.
+When building software, it’s easy to think that more features and more bells & whistles equate to more value for your customers.
 But that’s rarely the case.
-When more things are added into your product and it tries to be too many things to too many people, you can add features that add to initial confusion and overwhelm your customers during onboarding.
+When more features are added into your product, it can become too many things to too many people - adding to confusion and overwhelming your customers during onboarding.

 The first step to clarity is gaining an understanding who your customers are, what journey they’re on, and what they are looking to gain by hiring your product.
 Once you’ve identified the problems to solve and opportunities to help make their life better, you can start proposing potential solutions and start validating.

-It’s far better to focus on doing one, maybe two things really well and focus solving that better than any competitor or substitute that currently exists.
+It’s far better to focus on doing one, maybe two things, really well and focus solving those better than any competitor or substitute that currently exists.
 As you deliver on the value and promise of your product or brand, you can observe your customer needs better, understand their behavior, and identify better ways to add more value.

 This couldn’t be truer in startups and new product development.

 Founders and teams come to the table with a plethora of bias and assumptions about their customers, their market, and their product.